xen-project/xen/docs/misc/xen-command-line.markdown

 On systems with the ability to turn TSX off, this boolean offers system wide control of whether TSX is enabled or disabled.

+On parts vulnerable to CVE-2019-11135 / TSX Asynchronous Abort, the following logic applies:

+ * An explicit `tsx=` choice is honoured, even if it is `true` and would result in a vulnerable system.

+ * When no explicit `tsx=` choice is given, parts vulnerable to TAA will be mitigated by disabling TSX, as this is the lowest overhead option.

+ * If the use of TSX is important, the more expensive TAA mitigations can be opted in to with `smt=0 spec-ctrl=md-clear`, at which point TSX will remain active by default.

 ### ucode
 > `= [<integer> | scan]`